x close

 This can be as simple as sharing your social media posts on their own channels or giving a positive customer review, to more in-depth pieces of content like case studies or partnerships/sponsored content.
 They like your brand so much, they’re willing to stake their own reputations on your success.

-Navigating a customer along this funnel can be tricky in the B2B marketing world, and will largely depend on many factors such as your product, customer service, and sales team.
+Navigating a customer along this funnel can be tricky in B2B marketing, and will largely depend on many factors such as your product, customer service, and sales team.

 For example, you might have the sales team become a part of the marketing funnel at an earlier stage.
 You might have different marketing funnels for different customer segments and/or personas.
 You might use different tactics to be more fruitful.
 You might... you get the gist.